 To help us troubleshoot issues with the RCS, please gather the following details and submit them with your support ticket:

 - Collect the logs from the RCS server (located in the /path/to/openicf/logs directory) and indicate what timezone is used for logging.

-- Collect all the idm- prefixed logs from Identity Cloud as explained in View Audit Logs.
+- Collect all the idm- prefixed logs from Identity Cloud as explained in View Audit and Debug Logs.

 - Confirm the versions of the RCS and connectors you are experiencing issues with.

-- Provide details about the environment where you are running the RCS, including whether the
+- Provide details about the environment where you are running the RCS, including if they are clustered.

 - Provide details of any configuration changes you made prior to experiencing issues.